AdamDemirel/adamdemirel.com/content/happiness.md

 Unlike Epicurus who failed to acknowledge that mental pleasures (such as 'knowledge') existed, the Cyrenaics did.
 But he thought that physical pleasures were of more importance than mental pleasures due to them being more visceral and greater in intensity, which is hard to deny.

 He also thought that physical pleasures should be more sought after due to their ease and certainty of attainment in comparison to the distance and difficult mental pleasures, caused by for example the mastery of a skill.
-This uncertainty is understandable once the writing is placed in his historical context - written at a time of war and short life expectancy, thus a perspective of scarcity.
+This uncertainty is understandable once the writing is placed in his historical context - written at a time of war and short life expectancies, thus fostering a perspective of scarcity.
 When life expectancy is relatively secured by a modern lifestyle, this is less uncertain.

 ### The Problems With Cyrenaicism

-He commits a similar error to Epicurus which is that although he accurately acknowledges that physical pleasures are more intense than mental pleasures, he neglects the ability for mental pleasures to persist over time which could lead to a large pleasure total.
+He commits a similar error to Epicurus which is that although he accurately acknowledges that physical pleasures are more intense than mental pleasures, he neglects the ability for mental pleasures to persist over time which can lead to a large pleasure total.
 Physical pleasures are only experienced in the present, whereas psychological ones are exist in the past, present, and future, even if less intense.

 But what he did highlight is that one potential way to improve our happiness is to maximize physical pleasures, and we can also see that another way is to maximize mental pleasures.